It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 (Search WordPress sites by categories and location)

-I hope you have found this information useful.
+I hope you have found this the information in this tutorial useful.